kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 ([ref](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/)).
-Since this is a per-node configuration that likely will be set on a subset of nodes, or potentially even differently per node, it's important that it can be manipulated with a command-line flag, as 1KubeletConfiguration1 is intended to be shared between nodes, and so lifecycle tooling that configures nodes can expose it more transparently.
+Since this is a per-node configuration that likely will be set on a subset of nodes, or potentially even differently per node, it's important that it can be manipulated with a command-line flag, as `KubeletConfiguration` is intended to be shared between nodes, and so lifecycle tooling that configures nodes can expose it more transparently.